 [list of competencies, some will depend on decision support tools in use]

-List potential sources of earthquake information and acquire earthquake information from specified providers and/or website/applications such as NEIC website and CISN Display
+List potential sources of earthquake information and acquire earthquake information from specified providers and/or website/applications such as NEIC website and CISN Display.

-Apply earthquake source information to the predefined threshold table, factoring their limitations
+Apply earthquake source information to the predefined threshold table, factoring their limitations.

-Calculate tsunami travel times at nationally specific locations by running own application or acquiring them from the provider, noting their limitations
+Calculate tsunami travel times at nationally specific locations by running own application or acquiring them from the provider, noting their limitations.

 Understand and use pre-calculated tsunami forecast models, including being able to choose the earthquake location and size closest to that reported.
-Explain how these models are generated, and the limitations
+Explain how these models are generated, and the limitations.

-Describe the use of sea level observation tools and how they can be used to confirm tsunami generation, and calibrate tsunami forecast models
+Describe the use of sea level observation tools and how they can be used to confirm tsunami generation, and calibrate tsunami forecast models.

-List potential sources of sea level information, and use them in real-time to monitor tsunami generation and propagation
+List potential sources of sea level information, and use them in real-time to monitor tsunami generation and propagation.

 4.4 Advanced practical seismology: Can locate and characterise earthquakes